WaCoDiS/data-access-api/README.md

 If index intitialization fails because of a connection error it is retried after a timeout.
 The max. number of retries and the timeout is [configurable](#configuration).
 This configuration parameters can be used in deployment scenarios (for example docker compose) if elasticsearch is not available before data access is started.

 ### Configuration
 Configuration is fetched from [WaCoDiS Config Server](https://github.com/WaCoDiS/config-server).
-If config server is not available configuration values located at *main/resources/bootstrap.yml* are applied instead.
+If config server is not available configuration values defined in *main/resources/bootstrap.yml* are applied instead.

 #### Parameters
 The following section contain descriptions for configuration parameters ordered by configuration section.